nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

   </tr>
 </table>

-For GP Connect this should be set to '1060971000000108 General practice services'.
+For GP Connect this should be set to '1060971000000108 General practice service'.

 ### status ###